open-gpdb/gpdb/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 Ident
 :   Authenticates based on the client's operating system user name.
 This is secure for local socket connections.
 Using `ident` for TCP connections from remote hosts requires that the client's host is running an ident service.
 The `ident` authentication method should only be used with remote hosts on a trusted, closed network.

+scram-sha-256
+:   Perform SCRAM-SHA-256 authentication as described in [RFC5802](https://tools.ietf.org/html/rfc5802) to verify the user's password.
+SCRAM-SHA-256 authentication is a challenge-response scheme that prevents password sniffing on untrusted connections.
+It is more secure than the `md5` method, but might not be supported by older clients.

 md5
-:   Require the client to supply a double-MD5-hashed password for authentication.
+:   Perform SCRAM-SHA-256 or MD5 authentication to verify the user's password.
+Allows falling back to a less secure challenge-response mechanism for those users with an MD5-hashed password.
+The fallback mechanism also prevents password sniffing, but provides no protection if an attacker manages to steal the password hash from the server, and it cannot be used when `db_user_namespace` is enabled.
+For all other users, `md5` works the same as `scram-sha-256`.

 password
 :   Require the client to supply an unencrypted password for authentication.
-Since the password is sent in clear text over the network, this should not be used on untrusted networks.
+Since the password is sent in clear text over the network, this authentication method should not be used on untrusted networks.

-The password-based authentication methods are `md5` and `password`.
-These methods operate similarly except for the way that the password is sent across the connection: MD5-hashed and clear-text respectively.

-If you are at all concerned about password "sniffing" attacks then `md5` is preferred.
-Plain `password` should always be avoided if possible.
-If the connection is protected by SSL encryption then `password` can be used safely \(although SSL certificate authentication might be a better choice if you are depending on using SSL\).
+:   Plain `password` authentication sends the password in clear-text, and is therefore vulnerable to password sniffing attacks.
+It should always be avoided if possible.
+If the connection is protected by SSL encryption then `password` can be used safely, though.
+(SSL certificate authentication might be a better choice if one is depending on using SSL).

+:   When using the Greenplum Database `SHA-256` password hashing algorithm, the `password` authentication method must be specifed, and SSL-secured client connections are recommended.

+#### <a id="basic_auth_example"></a>Basic Authentication Examples

+The password-based authentication methods are `scram-sha-256`, `md5`, and `password`.
+These methods operate similarly except for the way that the password is sent across the connection.

 Following are some sample `pg_hba.conf` basic authentication entries: